PlatosRepublic7/Matrix/README.md

 struct.
 The reassembly of the matrix, with fill-values, can also be done and printed into a specified output file.

 The purpose of this repository is to show an academic exercise.
 It is not intended, nor was it designed, to be used in practice.

+The various other files contained in this repository, that is those other than matrix.c, are purely for testing purposes and do not interfere with the actual execution of the source file.
+So long as the input file contains no characters other than digits and spaces it should work as intended.
+However, this is by no means a finished and bug-free project.
+It was intended to be anything other than an exercise.